 The Library supports EndNote Basic (formerly called EndNote Web), Mendeley, and Zotero.

-Compare your options: Here's a good, if somewhat outdated, list that compares EndNote, Mendeley, and Zotero, done by librarians at Barnard Library.
+Compare your options: Here's a good list that compares EndNote, Mendeley, and Zotero, done by librarians at Barnard Library.

 - It's no longer true that when you graduate and leave an institution, you will lose your EndNote Basic account.
 You will still have access to your account and be able to use it!
 So, that's no longer a reason to choose Mendeley or Zotero instead.